ethan-fraser/reddit-comment-depths/README.md

 - Click *create app*

 #### 4. Create praw.ini
-Create a `praw.ini` file in the project folder with the following
+Create a `praw.ini` file in the project folder with the following.
+The client id is the string directly under the name of the app you just created.
+Click *edit* to see the secret.
 ```
 client_id=<client-id>
 client_secret=<client-secret>